-Diaz also has been awarded multiple NATAS New York Emmys.
-In a racially explosive 2012 interview, East Haven Connecticut Mayor Joe Maturo told Diaz, “I might have tacos’’ as part of his Latino outreach plan.
-Diaz received national recognition after the interview, earning praise from Jon Stewart who proclaimed on The Daily Show that when it comes to the Taco Mayor interview, “I can never get enough.”
-In 2014, Diaz also was honored with an Emmy for his in-depth profile of former Newark Mayor and U.S. Senator Cory Booker.
+Additionally, Diaz has been awarded multiple NATAS New York Emmys ranging from continuing coverage to political reporting.
+In a racially explosive 2012 interview, East Haven, Conn., Mayor Joe Maturo told Diaz, “I might have tacos’’ as part of his Latino outreach plan.
+Diaz received national recognition after the interview including an Emmy for his coverage of the "Taco Mayor" scandal.
+In 2014, Diaz also was honored with an Emmy for his in-depth profile of then-Newark mayor and current U.S. Senator Cory Booker.

-Since being recruited to the PIX 11 News Team in 2011, Diaz also has anchored the Newtown tragedy and the Giants Super Bowl championship celebration.
+Since being recruited to the PIX11 News Team in 2011, Diaz also has anchored the Newtown tragedy and the Giants Super Bowl championship celebration.

 Prior to relocating to New York City, Diaz worked in political management on the national level.
 In 2008, he served as the Southeast Regional Communications Director for U.S. Senator John McCain’s presidential bid, representing the largest region of the campaign.

-Diaz’s career began with an early internship in broadcast journalism at 17.
-During his junior year at the University of Nevada-Las Vegas he was signed to a sports anchor contract by the ABC affiliate in Las Vegas, where he captured a NATAS Southwest Emmy for reporting.
+Diaz’s career began with an internship in broadcast journalism at age 17.
+During his junior year at the University of Nevada-Las Vegas, he was signed to a sports anchor contract by the ABC affiliate in Las Vegas, where he captured a NATAS Southwest Emmy for reporting.